gjmcn/zap/docs/contents-md/Assignment.md

 x            // 5 (outer x)
 ```

-Variables created at the top-level scope are _not_ global &mdash; they are not visible to other files.
+Variables created outside of a body are _not_ global &mdash; they are not visible to other files.
 [Set a property](?Set-Property) of the global object to create a global variable:

 ```
 globalThis :x = 5   // works in any JavaScript environment